ryanmosalem/Yeetcode/README.md

 # Yeetcode
-In this legendary expedition, two young up and coming coders being to master their craft.
+In this legendary expedition, two young up and coming coders begin to master their craft.